Are Centauros exotic signals of the QGP?: Centauro explanations

 where extrinsic curvature $C=\oint(\frac{1}{R_{1}}+\frac{1}{R_{2}})dS$ ( $C = 8\pi R$ for a sphere), and V and B are the volume and bag model value constant respectively. \\ In this case

-The stability curves obtained from this formula are shown in Fig. \ref{r_t}.
+The stability curves obtained from this formula are shown in Fig.~\ref{r_t}.

 There is plotted the temperature T as a function of the radius R for three values of quark chemical potential ($\mu$ = 300, 500, 700 MeV) and baryon number A=75.
 There is drawn also the experimentally estimated Centauro fireball radius limit.
-It is well inside the ``stability region'' for the Centauro fireball with parameters close to experimentally obtained values, i.e. T=130 MeV and $\mu$ = 600 MeV.

-According to the model \cite{Panagiotou,8} the Centauro fireball is supposed to be, however, only the slightly strange quark matter glob.
-It has been concluded in ref. \cite{Panagiotou_Note} that Centauro fireball quantities, such as T = 130 MeV, $\mu_{q}$ = 600 MeV and $R_{Cnt} = 1.86$ $\pm$ 0.36 fm are within one standard deviation from the stability conditions, thus it might be possible that the Centauro fireball is a metastable state.

-In the context of discussing of Centauro fireball stability it should be stressed that there are also some predictions concerning the possibility of the existence of stable collapsed nuclei \cite{collapse}.
+It is well inside the ``stability region'' for the Centauro fireball with parameters close to experimentally obtained values, i.e. T=130 MeV and $\mu$ = 600 MeV.\\ According to the model \cite{Panagiotou,8} the Centauro fireball is supposed to be, however, only the slightly strange quark matter glob.
+It has been concluded in ref. \cite{Panagiotou_Note} that Centauro fireball quantities, such as T = 130 MeV, $\mu_{q}$ = 600 MeV and $R_{Cnt} = 1.86$ $\pm$ 0.36 fm are within one standard deviation from the stability conditions, thus it might be possible that the Centauro fireball is a metastable state.\\ In the context of discussing of Centauro fireball stability it should be stressed that there are also some predictions concerning the possibility of the existence of stable collapsed nuclei \cite{collapse}.
 A collapsed nucleus is a highly dense nuclear matter state, the nucleon density being more than 20 times larger than that corresponding to a normal nucleus, with binding energy per nucleon of hundred MeV and even up to the nucleon mass (for T=0).
 In this condition, a collapsed nucleus is a cold deconfined quark matter state, with the radius $r_{0}$ estimated to be 0.4 fm, which is close to that of the Centauro fireball.
 It should be mentioned, however, that these attempts need about two times larger bag pressure than the value required for stability of a strangelet at T = 0.
-For instance, B$^{1/4} \sim$ 375 MeV is needed for the stabilization of the quark-gluon plasma bag with T=130 MeV, $\mu_{q}$ = 600 MeV, A=75 and R= 1.62 fm \cite{Panagiotou_Note}.
+For instance, B$^{1/4} \sim$ 375 MeV is needed for the stabilization of the quark-gluon plasma bag with T=130 MeV, $\mu_{q}$ = 600 MeV, A=75 and R= 1.62 fm \cite{Panagiotou_Note}. {\centerline {\bf Strangelets from the Centauro-fireball}} At the last stage of the Centauro fireball evolution, due to the strangeness distillation mechanism a strangelet can be formed.
+The characteristic features of such quark--matter nuggets can be estimated by using the above mentioned quark--gluon plasma model describing the experimental Centauro characteristics.
+On the other hand they can be derived independently from the analysis of the strongly penetrating cascades, assuming that they are due to a strangelet passage through the apparatus.